elastic/integrations/docs/developer_workflow_promote_release_integration.md

 ## Prerequisites

 * `elastic-package` (builder tool) installed - follow the [Getting started](https://github.com/elastic/elastic-package#getting-started) guide to install the tool.
 * There is a PR open to the [Package Storage/snapshot](https://github.com/elastic/package-storage/tree/snapshot/packages) with your built integration.
+This will be done automatically by the Integrations repository CI when it detects an unreleased version of your package in the Integrations repository.

 ## Steps